 Format & Style

-Type your submission’s title at the top of the page with your name below it, skip a space, and begin your material.
+Type your article’s title at the top of the page with your name below it, skip a space, and begin your material.
 Use 12 pt.
-Times New Roman, left-align text, and italicize words of emphasis.
+Times New Roman, left-align text, bold headings, and italicize words of emphasis.
 Do not indent paragraphs.
 Apply single spacing between sentences and double spacing between paragraphs.

-Follow American spelling/grammar and carefully proofread your manuscript before submitting.
+Follow American spelling/grammar and carefully proofread your article before submitting.
 A few typos won’t automatically result in a rejection, but numerous mistakes display a lack of professionalism.
-We value quality writing, and the more polished your piece is at all levels, the higher your chances of acceptance.
+We value quality writing, and the more polished your article is at all levels, the higher your chances of acceptance.

-Material that directly contradicts our statement of faith or contains graphic violence, inappropriate sexual references, nudity, blasphemy, or profanity will instantly be rejected.
+Articles that directly contradict our Statement of Faith or contain graphic violence, inappropriate sexual references, nudity, blasphemy, or profanity will instantly be rejected.
 If you are unsure whether your piece violates these standards, please send us a query.

 How to Submit

-1. Label your file with the name you want printed as your byline and the title of your piece (e.g., Rachel Jones – The Midnight Tempest).
+1. Label your file with the name you want printed as your byline and the title of your article (e.g., Rose Sheffler – How Boredom Can Make You a Better Writer).
 Pseudonyms are allowed as long as they’re not taken from a famous individual, ludicrous, or inappropriate.

-2. If submitting artwork, attach it as a high-quality scan or photograph in jpg format.
-All documents must be Microsoft Word files (if you don’t have access to that program, we recommend preparing your text in Google Docs and exporting to Word).
+2. All documents must be Microsoft Word files (if you don’t have access to that program, we recommend preparing your text in Google Docs and exporting to Word).

-All submissions to Story Embers are subject to a comprehensive review and editing process.
-We retain the right to reject a submission at any time during the review process for any reason, including nonconformity to our guidelines or refusal to cooperate with our editors.
-We edit each piece for length, clarity, flow, grammar/spelling, and content, although we strive to maintain the author’s voice and intent.
-Since we wish to encourage our subscribers to pursue excellence in writing, we give submissions more than a proofread.
-We polish each piece to reveal its underlying luster and ensure that the message is as clear and concise as possible to be of the most benefit to readers.
+Because Story Embers advocates excellence in writing, all accepted articles are subject to a comprehensive editing process that involves macro as well as micro changes to strengthen the structure and sentences.
+We retain the right to reject an article at any time during this process for any reason, including nonconformity to our guidelines or refusal to cooperate with our editorial staff.
+We edit each article for content, length, clarity, flow, style, and grammar/spelling, although we strive to maintain the author’s voice and intent.
+Our goal is to polish each article to reveal its underlying luster and ensure that the text is as clear and concise as possible to provide an optimal reading experience for our audience.
 When you submit to us, you consent to have your work refined at our discretion.

 All accepted material will be used by Story Embers under these terms:

-- Once a submission has passed review, expect up to a two-month interval before it appears on the website.
+- Once an article has passed review, expect up to a four-month interval before it appears on the website.
 If more time than this has elapsed, feel free to contact us and we’ll check on the status of your submission.

-- Contributors grant Story Embers exclusive use of their material for three months.
-At the end of the three months, full rights revert back to the contributors, who are free to reprint their content elsewhere.
+- Contributors grant Story Embers exclusive use of their articles for three months after the publication date.
+At the end of the three months, contributors are free to reprint their articles elsewhere.